-• How have the results been used to improve student learning at the certificate/major level?
+How have the results been used to improve student learning at the certificate/major level?

 Although we have not formally compiled the course SLO assessment results into a major assessment, we have participated in an ongoing dialog about ways to improve the Environmental Studies major.
-In Spring 2023, we added ENVS 8, Global Climate Change, to the Environmental Studies major as a core course.

-ACCJC Accreditation Standards require an ongoing, systematic cycle of assessment of all certificates and majors, even low-unit certificates.
-At SRJC, our cycle is that all of the SLOs in every certificate/major must be assessed at least once every seven years.
-For information and instructions on how to assess certificate and major SLOs, go to this web site: http://slo.santarosa.edu/certificates-majors-slo-assessment
+- ACCJC Accreditation Standards require an ongoing, systematic cycle of assessment of all certificates and majors, even low-unit certificates.
+At SRJC, our cycle is that all of the SLOs in every certificate/major must be assessed at least once every seven years. - For information and instructions on how to assess certificate and major SLOs, go to this web site: http://slo.santarosa.edu/certificates-majors-slo-assessment